Beyond Text: Utilizing Vocal Cues to Improve Decision Making in LLMs for Robot Navigation Tasks: New Dataset: Disfluent Navigational Instruction Audio Dataset (DNIA)

 \section{New Dataset: \textit{Disfluent Navigational Instruction Audio Dataset (DNIA)}}

 DNIA is a dataset comprising a diverse collection of human audio recordings.
+All the audio clips are grounded in the robot navigation settings, as we ask the volunteers to give instructions to a location inside the buildings they have been to.
 These recordings capture a spectrum of navigational disfluencies, including 500 audio clips contributed by twenty individuals, including ten males and ten females, and encompassing a wide array of native and non-native speaker vocal styles.
 Each clip, ranging from 10 to 30 seconds, includes a series of English directives necessary for navigating to a specified location.
 The audio files are in WAV format, normalized with a headroom of -2dB, facilitating ease of use and consistent audio quality.

 We identified and categorized two types of disfluency within our dataset: language uncertainty (LU): 285 data clips and text correct by vocal tone uncertainty (VU): 215 data clips.
 The LU category is the audio that contains semantic disfluency signals, such as hesitation and language uncertainty.
 The VU category is particularly noteworthy, as it encompasses instances where the textual transcription alone does not manifest any indicators of uncertainty, but the vocal tone shows significant uncertainty clues.
+Regarding ethics and privacy concerns, our dataset is collected by a group of fellow students with written consent to anonymously publish the recordings of their voices for research purposes.
+We reviewed all the audio files to ensure no personal information is present, and the annotations (including audio filenames) can not be matched to a specific participant.
+Authors have human subjects training certificates from the university.
+Therefore, we follow the existing guidelines to ensure the DNIA dataset does not have any ethics issues, and we will publish the dataset soon after the review process for research purposes.
+Table \ref{table:example_prompt} shows examples for the audio prompt in DNIA, more details can be found in Appendix \ref{app:dnia-detail}.